Kiffhost/exalted-scripture-understanding/Charms/Sidereals/House of Battles/Any Battles Ability/Weak-Spine Sense.md

 -  Is he afraid of me?
 -  How could I best intimidate him?
 -  Who here is he most afraid of?
 -  What would he face his fears for?
-If the Storyteller doesn’t have an answer in mind for a question, the Sidereal’s player should provide one, as if introducing a fact.
+If the Storyteller doesn’t have an answer in mind for a question, the Sidereal’s player should provide one, as if [[introducing a fact]].
 ## Reset
 Once per scene.